 The overall treatment plan

-Here are some ideas for ways to bring up the subject of costs as your treatment plan is developed:
+Here are some ideas for ways to bring up the subject of cost as your treatment is planned:

 - I’m worried about how much cancer treatment is going to cost me.
 Can we talk about it?